Amalia of Cleves

-Amalia of Cleves (Amalia von Kleve-Jülich-Berg; 17 October 1517, Düsseldorf – 1 March 1586, Düsseldorf), sometimes spelled as Amelia, was a princess of the House of La Marck.
+Amalia of Cleves (Amalia von Kleve-Jülich-Berg; 17 October 1517 – 1 March 1586; sometimes spelled as Amelia) was a princess of the House of La Marck.
 The fourth and youngest child of John III, Duke of Cleves, and his wife Maria of Jülich-Berg, Amalia was born shortly after the birth of her brother William, a future Duke.

 Amalia and her siblings had a grand lineage.
 She was descended from the kings of England and France and was closely related to Louis XII of France and the Duke of Burgundy.

 Early life and education

-All four of John III’s children spent their early years together under the care of their mother, Maria, before William went away to be educated for his future life as duke of Cleves.
+All four of John III's children spent their early years together under the care of their mother, Duchess Maria, before William went away to be educated for his future life as duke of Cleves.
 On the other hand, Amalia and her two sisters, Sibylle and Anne, had an old-fashioned and limited education from a 16th-century viewpoint, in which household arts such as needlework and housekeeping were emphasized to equip the daughters for their roles as wives and consorts to princes, while music and playing instruments, for instance, were not taught.
-Furthermore, the small German court did not follow the Italian fashion which was common in other noble families at the time.
+Furthermore, the small German court did not follow the Italian fashion which was common in other European noble families at the time.
+While growing up, princesses were denied the company of males past 12 years old, including servants.